-For campers, each person has their own tent with a queen size air bed, sheets and comforter; a desk, chair and reading lamp; along with a place to hang and store your clothes.
+For campers, each person has their own 10 x 14 tent with a queen size air bed, sheets and pillow; a lamp, table, chair and shelves; along with a place to hang and store your clothes.

 There is a washer and drier available.
 You will have access to our spacious sunroom, where meals will be served and you can sit and read or talk with other students.
 Outside areas are also available for sitting and relaxing.

 Meals will be served by my wife Meryl and they will be the best camp meals you will ever have.
 Three meals per day, 5 days a week.
+Continental breakfasts on the weekend.
 This is fine food not swine food.
 Far from cafeteria/buffet style.
 Meryl has served politicians from first ladies to speakers of the house; and celebrities from Robin Williams to George Lucas.
 While you won’t be treated like Royals, it is a long, long way from the corner diner.

 $325 per week.

 To sign up or for more information, call 707-937-0570

 *I supply the materials for a couple of reasons: